Servicemembers and military spouses have two pathways to becoming a licensed optometrist in the state of North Carolina:

 Three letters of recommendation

-Two ways to become licensed under this statute:
+There are two ways to become licensed under this statute:

 Eligibility:

-Active duty servicemembers or spouses of active duty servicemembers who possess a “covered license” [as defined by 50 U.S.C. § 4025a(a)] and who relocate to North Carolina for military service due to military orders.
+Active duty service members or spouses of active duty service members who possess a “covered license” [as defined by 50 U.S.C. § 4025a(a)] and who relocate to North Carolina for military service due to military orders.

 Application Process: Requires: